CognitiveScale/cortex-profiles-sdk-examples/catalog-management/README.md

 # Managing Catalog Resources

-This example is a CLI application that uses a secondary configuration, the `app-config.json`, to define a number of catalog entities to be managed during execution.
-The Connections/Data Sources/Profile Schema in the app-config.json are created with the attributes defined in the configuration and are then available to use through the Profiles SDK This builds off of the [Local Clients](../local-clients/README.md) example for its initial setup.
+This example is a CLI application that uses a secondary configuration, the `app-config.json`, to define a number of configurable steps during execution.
+Connections/Data Sources/Profile Schema are defined in the `../main-app/src/main/resources/spec` folder, and are made available to use through the Profiles SDK.
+This builds off of the [Local Clients](../local-clients/README.md) example for its initial setup.

 (See [RailedCommand.java](./src/main/java/com/c12e/cortex/examples/catalog/RailedCommand.java) for config driven Catalog management.)